by-jp/www.byjp.me/content/bookmarks/bullshit-not-hallucination.md

       interest in large language models: machine learning systems which produce human-like text and dialogue.
 Applications of...'
     author: Slater, Joe
+summary: A well reasoned paper on why AI-generated falsehoods should be called bullshit, not hallucinations.
 tags:
 - AI
 - Philosophy